RESEARCH & DEVELOPMENT

 - SBIR Phase I contract: “Discovery of new small molecule TLR4 agonists for the treatment of allergic rhinitis”.
 08/2018 – 07/2020 – $634,317

 Microorganisms isolated from extreme environments have proven to be a good source for the discovery of novel, bioactive compounds.
 A co-culture of two extremophilic fungi, Penicillium fuscum and P. camembertii/clavigerum, that were isolated from a single sample of surface water from the Berkeley Pit Lake superfund site yielded a novel antibiotic, Berkeleylactone A (BA), with activity against methicillin resistant S. aureus (MRSA).
-It was also screened against sever other gram-positive strains and demonstrated excellent anti-microbial activity.
+It was also screened against several other gram-positive strains and demonstrated excellent anti-microbial activity.
 Screening against gram-negative strains demonstrated that the derivitization of the core scaffold results in greatly enhanced gram-negative antibiotic activity without subsequent loss of gram-positive cytotoxicity.

 Inimmune possesses an exclusive right to license BA and its derivatives for commercial use and is currently pursuing the development of this unique new class of compounds.